-Sharon Singh's perspective, approach, and advice are informed by over a decade of experience working in industry, and allow her to provide practical, strategic, and innovative solutions to clients.
-Clients "really do count on her counsel" for their priority and complex projects.
+Sharon Singh's perspective, approach, and advice are informed by over a decade of experience working in industry, and allow her to provide practical, strategic, and innovative solutions to clients for their priority and complex projects.

-She also conducts regulatory and environmental audits, undertakes complex due diligence and risk assessments, advises on commercial agreements, and drafting agreements with Indigenous peoples.
+- undertakes regulatory and environmental audits, complex due diligence and risk assessments;

 In the community, Sharon is a: